Gimbalhawk/DSP-Mods/README.md

 Changelist
 --------

+### 1.8.0

+* Fixed exception caused by bad cached data when quitting to menu and then loading a new save

 ### 1.7.0

 * Tweaked code to pull from the end of your inventory, not the start.
 Should be a little nicer if you don't use DSPAutoSorter.
 Also allowed it to pull from the player's logistic storage and made it work with architect mode from CheatEnabler